devlooped/SponsorLink/docs/index.md

 ---
 # ![](https://github.com/devlooped/SponsorLink/raw/main/assets/img/sponsorlink-32.png) SponsorLink

-SponsorLink's goal is to raise awareness of your project's funding needs, help users sponsor your project and thus improve the sustainability of OSS projects.
+SponsorLink's goal is to raise awareness of your OSS projects' funding needs, help users sponsor them and thus improve their longer-term sustainability.

 At its core it is a [standard manifest format](spec.md), but reference implementations and tools are provided to make it easy to integrate into your project.